dams333/lib-unit/README.md

 Global result: (0/1)
 ```
 ## More tests
-You can find a main.c file that tests all the cases acepted by the lib (compile it with `gcc main.c libunit.a`)
+You can find a main.c file that tests all the cases acepted by the lib.
+Yes, that's a tester for a tester, testerception (compile it with `gcc main.c libunit.a`)